-Contractor means an entity receiving a contract.
+Contractor means an entity that receives a contract as defined in 2 CFR 200.1.

 Deficiency is information missing or omitted within a submitted application.
-Deficiencies typically involve missing documents, information on a form, or some other type of unsatisfied information requirement (e.g., an unsigned form, unchecked box, etc.).
+Examples of deficiencies include missing documents, information on a form, or some other type of unsatisfied information requirement (e.g., an unsigned form, unchecked box.).
 Depending on specific criteria, deficiencies may be either curable or non-curable.

-• Curable Deficiency - Applicants may correct a curable deficiency with timely action.

-To be curable the deficiency must:

-Not be a threshold requirement, except for documentation of applicant eligibility; Not influence how an applicant is ranked or scored versus other applicants; and Be able to be remedied within the time frame specified in the notice of deficiency.

-• Non-Curable Deficiency - An applicant cannot correct a non-curable deficiency after the submission deadline.
+- Curable Deficiencies may be corrected by the applicant with timely action.
+To be curable the deficiency must: - Not be a threshold requirement, except for documentation of applicant eligibility; - Not influence how an applicant is ranked or scored versus other applicants; and - Be remedied within the time frame specified in the notice of deficiency. - Non-Curable Deficiencies cannot be corrected by an applicant after the submission deadline.

-Non-curable deficiencies are deficiencies if corrected would change an applicant's score or rank versus other applicants.
+Non-curable deficiencies are deficiencies that, if corrected, would change an applicant's score or rank versus other applicants.
 Non-curable deficiencies may result in an application being marked ineligible, or otherwise adversely affect an application's score and final determination.

-DUNS Number is the nine-digit identification number assigned to a business or organization by Dun & Bradstreet and provides a means of identifying business entities on a location-specific basis.
-Requests for a DUNS number can be made by visiting the Online DUNS Request Portal.
+DUNS Number is the nine-digit Dun and Bradstreet Data Universal Number

+System identification number assigned to a business or organization by Dun & Bradstreet and provides a means of identifying business entities on a location-specific basis.
+OMB removed duplicate recipients based on recipient Data Universal Number System (DUNS) numbers, from Dun & Bradstreet (D&B).
+At this time all Federal financial assistance recipients are required to register for DUNS numbers.